Associate Professor Kylie Crabbe

 Biblical and Early Christian Studies

-Areas of expertise: New Testament, including gospels and Acts; Second Temple Judaism; non-canonical acts; apocalypses; Greek and Roman historiography; disability studies; intersectional studies of early Jewish and Christian literature including gender; reception history
+Areas of expertise: New Testament, including gospels and Acts; Second Temple Judaism; non-canonical acts; apocalypses; Greek and Roman historiography; genre; disability studies; gendered violence and domestic abuse in antiquity; intersectional studies of early Jewish and Christian literature including gender; reception history.

 HDR Supervisor accreditation status: Full